Chapter I: Torn Away

 He found that amusing, because not long ago I slept with a very small sheet which used to belong to my mother when she was young.
 It was too small and the bottom of my feet poked out of it.

-“Actually, mum spent most of the fall knitting the extra material into it.
+“Actually, mum spent most of fall knitting me a new one.
 She wanted to make sure it would cover me even if I had a growth spurt.”

 “Well…that’s unlikely,” Jedidiah winked.

 I pushed him, and he fell back onto the bed.

 “Stop it!
 I’ll grow eventually!
 Look at you all tall and strong.”

 “Quite handsome.
 Still a bit of maturing to go I think,” I smirked.
 “So, what do you want?”

 “Just to let you know that dinner’s going to be ready in five minutes, and your mum really wants you to hurry up.
 Seriously, how long does it take you?”

 “I was just about to come down…I had to change first that’s all.”